LaunchPadLab/decanter/README.md

 # Decanter

 Decanter is a Ruby gem that makes it easy to transform incoming data before it hits the model.
-You can think of Decanter as the opposite of Active Model Serializers.
+You can think of Decanter as the opposite of Active Model Serializers (AMS).
 While AMS transforms your outbound data into a format that your frontend consumes, Decanter transforms your incoming data into a format that your backend consumes.

 ```ruby
 gem 'decanter', '~> 3.0'